ADHD Medication Titration in Berkshire

 During this appointment, you will:

-• discuss your ADHD symptoms and daily impact
+• discuss symptoms and daily impact

 • explore medication options

-• agree on a safe starting dose
+• agree on a safe starting dose (if medication is suitable)

-• plan how you will monitor progress
+• plan how progress will be monitored

 If additional information is needed, or if medication is not appropriate, the psychiatrist will discuss this with you sensitively.